apereo/cas/cas-server-documentation/installation/Configuring-SSO-Session-Cookie.md

 as well as the user agent that submitted the request.
 The final cookie value is then encrypted and signed using `AES_128_CBC_HMAC_SHA_256` and `HMAC_SHA512` respectively.

-The secret keys are defined in the `cas.properties` file.
+The secret keys are defined in the `application.properties` file.
 While sample data is provided for initial deployments, these keys **MUST** be regenerated per your specific environment.
 Each key is a JSON Web Token with a defined length per the algorithm used for encryption and signing.
 You may [use the following tool](https://github.com/mitreid-connect/json-web-key-generator)